aligent/bigcommerce-api/README.md

 ## Features

-- Full coverage of BigCommerce's Storefront (coming soon) and Management APIs.
+- Full coverage and Typescript typing for BigCommerce's Management REST APIs
-- Up-to-date TypeScript typings for all of BigCommerce's API endpoints.
-- Easy IDE autocompeletion of endpoints, parameters and response data thanks to TypeScript.
+- Easy IDE autocompeletion of endpoints, parameters and response data
-- Automatic retry of intermittent errors such as 429 and 5xx with exponential backoff.
+- Automatic retry of intermittent errors such as 429 and 5xx with exponential backoff

-### Coming soon

-- Type declarations for webhook payloads.
-- Browser support.

 ## Supported environments

-- Node.js >=10
+- Node.js >=18
-- Browser support is coming soon.

 # Getting started